ScreamingDev/wp-phpunit/README.md

 ## Filter

+### Assertion on filter

-Assert the execution of filter:
+Expect the execution of a filter:

 	\WP_PHPUnit::wp()->filter()->expect( $tag );